 Note: Batteries are not included.
-We recommend Alkaline (which operate to 4 °F) or Lithium batteries (for operation to -40 °F) are recommended.
+You will need 4 AA size batteries, Alkaline or Lithium batteries (for colder climates).

 Note: AC adapter is included.
 The adapter is a switching-type adapter and can generate a small amount of electrical interference with the RF reception in the tablet, when placed too close to the tablet.
 Please keep the tablet display at least 2 ft. or 0.5 m away from the power adapter to ensure best RF reception from the outdoor sensor package.